Canning Beets

 Preparing beets for canning.

 Wash your beets.
+Usually they’ll be full of dirt.
 Cut the stems to a minimum of 2 inches (a little more is ok) and leave the taproot intact.
 Leaving the taproot and some of the stems helps the beets to maintain their color.
 It won’t prevent all color loss, but it does help.

-Cook beets in simmering water until beets are tender and skins will slip off.
+Cook beets in boiling water until beets are tender and skins will slip off.

 This will take a while.
+30 minutes for large beets.
 You’ll just need to watch.
 It always takes longer than I think it needs to so have patience.
 Shorter if your beets are small, longer if they are big.
 An easy way to see if your beets are ready is to scrape a spoon against the beets while cooking.
 When the skins scrape off easily they are done.

 If you often have a variety of sizes of beets.
-Try to sort them according to size.
 Cook those of similar size together.
 The larger ones will take a little longer to loosen the skins.

 Use this time to get your jars and pressure canner ready.
 Canner should have about 3 inches of hot water and jars should be clean and hot.
 See pressure canning for more detailed explanation.